aattea14/latin102/translation3.md

 What are the gender, number, case, and antecedent of qui? nominative masculine singular

-What Latin verb form has to be understood in the clause that runs from equorum to Dinus?
+What Latin verb form has to be understood in the clause that runs from equorum to Dinus? nomina, which is imperative

 C. Literary commentary
 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.

 1) *Iove adiutore* enhances the meaning of the passage because it is written in the ablative case.
 This sticks out in the sentence and gives it a different meaning.
+2) *qui carne humana vescebantur* is a clause in this passage that also stuck out to me because it enhances the meaning of this part of the story by adding more specific details.